Touch Football

 • Knee pain and overload

-Repeated braking, turning, and landing can irritate the knee, especially with load spikes.
+Repeated braking, turning and landing can irritate the knee, especially after a load spike.

 • Tendinopathy

-Tendon pain often builds when sprint volume rises and recovery falls behind.
+Tendon pain can build when sprint volume rises and recovery falls behind.

 • Shoulder injury from diving

-Physiotherapy for touch football injuries usually starts with a clear movement and load assessment.
-Your physiotherapist can check strength, control, sprint mechanics, and landing strategy.
-Then, your plan targets what is limiting you now, plus what lowers reinjury risk.
+Physiotherapy care for touch football injuries usually starts with a clear movement and load assessment.
+Your physiotherapist can check strength, control, sprint mechanics, cutting skill and landing strategy.
+Then your plan targets what limits you now and what may reduce reinjury risk.

 • Movement screening and running or cutting technique review

-• Strength testing (hamstring, calf, hip, and trunk control)
+• Strength testing for the hamstring, calf, hip and trunk

-• Education on early flare control (including avoiding the HARM factors in the first 48–72 hours after some acute injuries)
+• Early flare advice, including avoiding the HARM factors after some acute injuries

-Exercise physiology can support conditioning, fitness rebuilding, and safe training progressions between matches.
-Meanwhile, massage may help with comfort and recovery, but it works best alongside active rehabilitation rather than as a standalone plan.
-For broader guidance, see our sports physiotherapy hub.
+Exercise physiology may support fitness, strength and safe training progressions between matches.
+Massage may help comfort and recovery, but it works best with active rehab rather than as the only plan.
+For broader care, see our sports injuries and football injuries hubs.

-• Pain that lasts more than a week or keeps returning
+• Pain lasts more than a week or keeps returning

-• Loss of speed, power, or confidence with cutting
+• You lose speed, power or confidence with cutting

-• Repeated hamstring tightness or cramping when you sprint
+• Hamstring tightness or cramp returns when you sprint

 Injury Prevention Tips

-• Increase speed and game volume gradually, especially before tournaments
+• Increase speed and game volume gradually before tournaments

-• Include eccentric hamstring work (for example, Nordic-style progressions) and calf capacity work
+• Add eccentric hamstring work and calf capacity work

-• Warm up with dynamic running drills, then add short accelerations before the first game
+• Warm up with dynamic running drills and short accelerations

 • Build single-leg balance and change-of-direction control under fatigue

-• Plan recovery: sleep, hydration, and lighter sessions after heavy game days
+• Plan recovery with sleep, hydration and lighter sessions after heavy game days

 • Rotate positions and manage total minutes during multi-game days